 FOR585: Advanced Smartphone Forensics

-It is rare to conduct a digital forensics investigation that does not include a smartphone or mobile device.
-Such a device may be the only source of digital evidence tracing an individual's movements and motives, and may provide access to the who, what, when, where, why and how behind a case.
-FOR585: Advanced Smartphone Forensics teaches real-life, hands-on skills that enable digital forensics examiners, law enforcement officers and information security professionals to handle investigations involving even the most complex smartphones available today.
+It is almost impossible today to conduct a digital forensic investigation that does not include a smartphone or mobile device.
+Smartphones are replacing the need for a personal computer, and almost everyone owns at least one.
+The smartphone may be the only source of digital evidence tracing an individual's movements and motives, and thus can provide the who, what, when, where, why, and how behind a case.
+FOR585: Advanced Smartphone Forensics teaches real-life, hands-on skills that help digital forensic examiners, law enforcement officers, and information security professionals handle investigations involving even the most complex smartphones currently available.

-The course focuses on smartphones as sources of evidence, providing the necessary skills to handle mobile devices in a forensically sound manner, understand the different technologies, discover malware and analyze the results for use in digital investigations by diving deeper into the file systems of each smartphone.
-Students will be able to obtain actionable intelligence and recover and analyze data that commercial tools often miss for use in internal investigations, criminal and civil litigation and security breach cases.
+The course focuses on smartphones as sources of evidence, providing students with the skills needed to handle mobile devices in a forensically sound manner, manipulate locked devices, understand the different technologies, discover malware, and analyze the results for use in digital investigations by diving deeper into the file systems of each smartphone.
+Students will be able to obtain actionable intelligence and recover and analyze data that commercial tools often miss for use in internal investigations, criminal and civil litigation, and security breach cases.
+Students will walk away with knowledge they can immediately put to use on their next smartphone investigation.

 - How to Recover Deleted Data: Use manual decoding techniques to recover deleted data stored on smartphones and mobile devices.